Holger Forchhammer: Sporting career

 In 1897, he was appointed as the chairman of the Danish Sports Confederation and sat in the post for two years until 1899.
 He was just 31 years old when he took office, thus being the youngest chairman of DIF to date.

-From time to time, Forchhammer attended parties organized by AB, where he enjoyed himself with his old clubmates such as lecturer Carl Andersen and ophthalmologist Niels Høeg, but despite the big age difference, Holger Forchhammer still understood how to get along with the club's young people, not in the sense that he immediately became good friends with them, but he had a great understanding of the importance of sports for the youth.
-He became known for his great work in promoting children's and young people's access to sports.
-Forchhammer was a member of the executive committee of the Association for Copenhagen Playgrounds.
+Forchhammer attended social events organized by AB, maintaining connections with former club members such as lecturer Carl Andersen and ophthalmologist Niels Høeg, Despite the age gap, he supported the participation of young people in sports.
+He was recognized for promoting youth access to sports, and served as a member of the executive committee for the Association for Copenhagen Playgrounds.

 In 1920, at the age of 54, Forchhammer was included in the Danish squad that competed in the football tournament of the 1920 Olympic Games in Antwerp.
 This happened because the squad itself had 20 players, so the final list contained 2 more names to fill all 22 places, Kristian Middelboe, who had already retired and was representing the Danish football federation, and Forchhammer, who was a medical doctor assisting the team.

 Personal life

-Forchhammer was a man without regard for personal gain and that was not afraid to risk his life for others, and as such, at the greatest risk to his own life, he was the soul of the rescue work when Vallø Castle burned in 1893, and was therefore rewarded with the rare recognition of the Medal for noble deeds, and has also received the Russian St. Anna order.
+During the 1893 fire at Vallø Castle, Forchhammer rescued people from the fire.
+For his efforts, Forchhammer was awarded the Danish Medal for noble deeds.
+Forchhammer also received the Russian Order of Saint Anna.

-He was married to the actress Berthe Forchhammer, and the couple had three children.
+Forchhammer married the actress Berthe Forchhammer.
+Together, the Forchhammers raised three children.

 Later life

-He died on 19 May 1946 at the age of 79.
-After he died, one of his childhood friends (K. Bülow) wrote this about him: "He was not the typical unapproachable head doctor type, but a good and understanding friend who knew how to gather everything and everyone around the great task: to lead Niels Finsen's ideas to victory for the benefit of suffering people".
+Forchhammer died on the 19th May 1946, at the age of 79.
+After Forchhammer died, one of his childhood friends (K. Bülow) wrote this about him: "He was not the typical unapproachable head doctor type, but a good and understanding friend who knew how to gather everything and everyone around the great task: to lead Niels Finsen's ideas to victory for the benefit of suffering people".